We value your privacy

 Diabetes

-There are a couple of different problems associated with diabetes that could give you cold feet at bedtime – peripheral neuropathy and peripheral artery disease.
-Peripheral neuropathy affects the nerves in your feet which can make them feel cold to you but they’re actually warm to the touch.
+Due to the varied nature of this condition, there are a couple of different problems associated with diabetes that could give you cold feet at bedtime – such as peripheral neuropathy and peripheral artery disease.

-Peripheral artery disease blocks the blood flow to your legs and feet and poor circulation can make your feet cold – after all, there’s not even warm blood getting to them to keep them warm on their own!
+Peripheral neuropathy affects the nerves in your feet, which can make them feel cold to you but they’re actually warm to the touch.
+Meanwhile, peripheral artery disease blocks the blood flow to your legs and feet.
+As a result, this hampered circulation can make your feet cold – after all, there’s not even warm blood getting to them to keep them warm!

 Anaemia